harshal306/RaspHome/README.md

 #### 2. Through Web page

-Check out the HTML page in this repository and change the Access_token to your original access token for particle cloud and execute it to control the respective applicance.
+Check out the Django Developmet Environment page in this repository and change the Access_token to your original access token for particle cloud and execute it to control the respective applicance.

 #### 3. Self-Developed App RaspHome